SunritHazra/VectorSplitK/JOURNAL.md

 For the simple version of the model, both sides are supposed to exactly symmetrical and mirrored.
 Here's how I executed yesterday's idea:

-1. Go into KiCad and delete the right side of the PCB including the mousebites.
+1. Went into KiCad and deleted the right side of the PCB including the mousebites.
-2. Redraw the board's left edge in Edge Cuts.
+2. Redrew the board's left edge in Edge Cuts.
-3. Export it with minimal settings without saving.
+3. Exported it with minimal settings without saving.
-4. Import into Fusion and move it a little to the left.
+4. Imported into Fusion and moved it a little to the left.
-5. Mirror the whole component on the other side.
+5. Mirrored the whole component on the other side.

 Simultaneously, I also added fillets and offsets to the sketch and placed them to the left.
 Then I placed my PCB exactly over it.